SiyuL1u/Code-of-research-about-water-yield/README.md

 The main workflows include:

-1. Trend and coefficient of variation (CV) calculation
+1. Slope and coefficient of variatio calculation
 2. Mann–Kendall test and Sen’s slope analysis
 3. Random forest attribution analysis
-4. Structural equation modeling (SEM)
+4. Structural equation modeling

-The study aims to quantify the impacts of climate change and vegetation dynamics on water yield trends.
+The study aims to quantify the impacts of climate and vegetation changes on water yield.

 ---